 - Take advantage of payment periods.
 There’s no reason why you should make payment for a product within 15 days if the due date is in 30 days.
 You’ll be able to retain funds for longer and focus on other, high-priority expenses that are imminent.

 - Communicate with your supplier consistently.
-Let them know ahead if you need an extension.
+Let them know in advance if you need to request an extension.

 - When you’re choosing suppliers, consider vendors that offer flexible payment terms, even if they cost slightly more.
-It’s a better option if you’re prone to delay in repayment.
-It is also preferable to suppliers who offer rigid payment terms.
+It’s a better option if you’re prone to delays in repayment.

 Dealing with sudden shortages